CwhyT/web_cw1/README.md

 It provides book search, reading list management, reviews, analytics, and recommendation endpoints backed by a SQL database and Open Library data.

+## Project Overview

+ShelfSense API is a data-driven REST API for book discovery and personal reading management.
+The project combines:

+- public book metadata from Open Library
+- local SQL storage for user accounts, reading lists, cached books, and reviews
+- analytics endpoints for user preferences and genre trends
+- recommendation endpoints based on saved books and ratings

+The API was designed to satisfy the coursework requirements for:

+- CRUD operations backed by a SQL database
+- HTTP endpoints with JSON responses
+- correct error handling and status codes
+- external data integration
+- clear documentation and version-controlled development

 ## Tech Stack

 - FastAPI